betsha1830/navispot/docs/feature-F3-2-dashboard-revamp-2026-01-06.md

    - Currently: Selected Playlists table only shows playlist information
    - Required: Add Select All checkbox + individual track checkboxes to Selected Playlists table
    - Impact: Granular control over which tracks to export from each selected playlist

+4. **Remove Top Blue Progress Bar During Export** 📋 TO BE IMPLEMENTED
+   - Currently: A blue progress bar appears at the top of the screen during export
+   - Required: Remove this top-level progress bar component
+   - Reason: Progress is already displayed per-playlist in the Selected Playlists table with individual progress bars
+   - Impact: Cleaner UI, reduces visual clutter, maintains focus on per-playlist progress tracking
+   - Technical: Remove or hide the top progress bar component from the export layout

 #### Implementation Priority